Thedinen Vanthathu

-Thedinen Vanthathu is a 1997 Indian Tamil-language comedy film directed by Ravi Varma.
+Thedinen Vanthathu is a 1997 Indian Tamil-language comedy film directed by Ravi Varma, who co-wrote the film alongside Crazy Mohan.
 The film stars Prabhu, Goundamani, Mantra and Amrutha.
 It was released on 30 October 1997, during Diwali.

 Plot

 Velumani is an innocent watchman stationed at a bank.
 He loses his job after two robbers steal ₹1 crore from the bank.
 In a misunderstanding, a hotel manager thinks that Velumani is a bank manager.
 Tamizhmani, the hotel steward, knows his secret but Velumani manages him by giving him a lottery ticket.
 The next day, they have the winning numbers.
 Tamizhmani immediately resigns from his job, but the lottery ticket is revealed to be fake.

 Viswanathan has two daughters: Mythili and Janaki.
 Viswanathan has been looking for grooms for several years and decides to ask an astrologer about it.
 The astrologer tells him that grooms will approach him soon.
 Accidentally, the bank robbers' bag and the astrologer's bag get interchanged.
 Then, many bags get interchanged.
 Finally, Velumani and Tamizhmani get the money bag and they hide it in an unoccupied house.
 Soon the house gets occupied by Viswanathan's family.
 A racy and funny chase begins for the money bag.